6 Times Trump Derailed His Own Infrastructure Plan

 The third item on Trump’s list of legislation he planned to pursue during his first 100 days in office was the American Energy and Infrastructure Act, which “leverages public-private partnerships, and private investments through tax incentives, to spur $1 trillion in infrastructure investment over ten years.”

-Trump called for such a bill in his first address to a joint sessions of Congress in February, receiving a standing ovation when he proclaimed, “The time has come for a new program of national rebuilding.”
+Trump called for such a bill in his first address to a joint session of Congress in February, receiving a standing ovation when he proclaimed, “The time has come for a new program of national rebuilding.”

 There was even talk of Democrats working with the new Republican president on this much-needed legislation … and then, nothing happened.

 In May the much-hyped infrastructure plan was released as a six-page fact sheet packaged with Trump’s 2018 budget proposal.
 White House officials suggested a more detailed plan was coming in the fall.
 Now they’re supposedly putting the finishing touches on a 70-page document that would still only serve as the “building block” for a bill to be drafted by lawmakers.
-Trump squandered the initial enthusiasm for his plan, and now all signs suggest it would be D.O.A. in Congress.
+Trump squandered the initial enthusiasm for his plan, and now all signs suggest it would be DOA in Congress.

 Scheduling “Infrastructure Week” Opposite Comey’s Testimony

 There was never any chance that a week of events promoting Trump’s vague infrastructure proposal was going to distract from fired FBI director James Comey’s testimony on Capitol Hill.
-But during the first week of June, which the White House dubbed “Infrastructure Week,” it seemed like Trump was doing everything he could to draw attention away from his key policy proposal, from attacking the major of London following a terror attack:
+But during the first week of June, which the White House dubbed “Infrastructure Week,” it seemed like Trump was doing everything he could to draw attention away from his key policy proposal, from attacking the mayor of London following a terror attack:

 To firing off a tweetstorm that undercut the legal case for his travel ban: